jonathanvisser/certus-presentations/massey/massey-most-proposal.md

 # Considerations & Assumptions
 * Scaling and load-handling of Massey email server.
 * Assuming that Power BI system is already established.
 The work here is limited to establishing data connections and to reproducing existing reports.
-* Licencing is assumed to be covered already, and has not been investigated.
+* Licensing is assumed to be covered already, and has not been investigated.

 ---

 .tight[
 # Investment Ballpark]
-.small[These figures are necessarily high-level and are indictative only.
-The Planning & Design stage is neccesary to lock-down scope, design, and pricing.]
+.small[These figures are necessarily high-level and are indicative only.
+The Planning & Design stage is necessary to lock-down scope, design, and pricing.]
 .tight[

 ### Planning & Design]

 .small.condense[